mattrips/scratchPad/ProtocolConformance 200703.md

 ---

-Example 1.5.2 demonstrates that an implementation on a protocol is considered more specialized than an implementation on a protocol that is refined by the first protoc
+Example 1.5.2 demonstrates that an implementation on a protocol is considered more specialized than an implementation on a protocol that is refined by the first protocol and that the same holds true even if the implementation on the less-refined protocol is more constrained than the implementation on the more-refined protocol.

+The conformance of `S: P` has two implementations of the requirement *m1* of protocol `P`, implementations *i1* and *i2*.

 ```swift
 // Example 1.5.2